 This class will explore Photoshop and its many uses and techniques.
 The student will learn basic tools and how to edit and composite photographic images.
 The basic understanding of lighting and effects will give the students a sense of awareness in the accuracy of composting images.
 Additional Course Fee.

-GD 102 Studio Skills (3 SH)
+GD 110 Fundamentals of Graphic Design (3 SH)

-Pre-Requisite(s): VCGD Major
+Semester Offered: Fall Pre-Requisite(s):